Italy's Veneto banks failing, to be wound up: ECB

-FRANKFURT Italian lenders Veneto Banca and Banca Popolare di Vicenza are failing or likely to fail and will be wound down, the European Central Bank ruled on Friday.
+FRANKFURT (Reuters) - Italian lenders Veneto Banca and Banca Popolare di Vicenza are failing or likely to fail and will be wound down, the European Central Bank ruled on Friday.

 "The ECB had given the banks time to present capital plans, but the banks had been unable to offer credible solutions going forward," the ECB said.